Spiritual Awakening: The Caring Heart

 Courage to Change"Are my priorities in order?
 Am I so busy with smaller, less meaningful concerns that I run out of time for the really important considerations?
 Today I will make room to think about what really matters.” – Al-Anon’s Courage to Change

-For more PTP123 passages on caring and concern, see “New Outlook, Different Motivation,” pp. 47–52.
-For more PTP4, see Chapter 6: The Caring Heart.
-See also entries under concern in book’s index, p.
-454. For more Big Book and 12&12 passages, click on 164andmore.com and search for heart, concerned, desires, and instincts.
-See also Spiritual Awakening: The Concept, and Spiritual Awakening: The Seeing Eye, and In Reflections, Billy’s Death.
+For more PTP123 passages on perception, see “New Outlook, Different Motivation,” pp. 47–52.
+For more PTP4, see Chapter 5: The Seeing Eye, pp. 59–75.
+See also entries under construal in book’s index, p.
+454. For more Big Book and 12&12 passages, click on 164andmore.com and search for outlook, view, see, and perspective.
+See also The Caring Heart, and in Reflections, A New Pair of Glasses, One Pedal at a Time, and Billy's Death.

 Additional Resources